 And that makes intermittent fasting with ketosis even more efficient:

-- Getting into ketosis faster: Combining a ketogenic diet with intermittent fasting helps you reaching ketosis faster, so you can reap more profound benefits earlier.
+- Getting into ketosis faster: Combining a ketogenic diet with intermittent fasting helps you reach ketosis faster, so you can reap more profound benefits earlier.

 - Fewer side effects: Also, a ketogenic diet reduces common side effects of intermittent fasting, such as the keto flu or an upset stomach.

-- More energy: Since it amplifies ketosis and autophagy, many people report that they gain mental clarity and power when combining keto with intermittent fasting.
+- More energy: Since it amplifies ketosis and autophagy, many people report gaining mental clarity and power when combining keto with intermittent fasting.
 Due to elevated adrenaline, productivity often increases as well.

 - Stability: Due to so-called fat- or keto-adaptation, the body no longer has to switch between burning glucose and fat for energy frequently, increasing well-being.

-If you were already in ketosis before starting with intermittent fasting, your body could tap into body fat for energy faster.
+If you were already in ketosis before starting intermittent fasting, your body could tap into body fat for energy faster.

 Since the ketogenic diet helps control your appetite and stay full longer, you can get used to extended periods without food more comfortably.

 If you want to lose weight with intermittent fasting, combining it with keto is a way to lose weight faster.

-The improved fat-burning abilities of intermittent fasting with ketosis, combined with lower insulin levels, enable you to reach or maintain a healthier body weight faster.
+The improved fat-burning abilities of intermittent fasting with ketosis and lower insulin levels enable you to reach or maintain a healthier body weight faster.

 Moreover, you can break a weight loss plateau more quickly this way.

 Intermittent fasting also trains the body to get used to absorbing the calories of a day in a shorter time frame, which sometimes relieves your digestion and improves gut health.

 When you are used to intermittent fasting and keto, you relearn only to eat when you are hungry.
 Accordingly, appetite is often learned and therefore tied to standard meal times.